 Connecting E-Textiles: Textile-Integrated Antennas

-This 60 minute webinar will be hosted by Mahmoud Wagih Mohamed from the University of Southampton on Monday July 13th at 1.30pm (BST)
+This 60 minute webinar was hosted by Mahmoud Wagih Mohamed from the University of Southampton on Monday 13th July 2020.

 Wireless connectivity is essential for E-Textiles to become part of the growing internet of things networks.
 While wireless modules with integrated antennas are commercially-available, bespoke antenna design for E-Textiles not only improves the textile integration but can enhance the connectivity range by over an order of magnitude.
-This talk introduces the non-textile, fully-textile, and hybrid antenna designs reported for wearables and E-textile applications.
-Materials such as conductive fabrics and threads, conductive inks, and flexible circuit filaments will be discussed and evaluated.
-Finally, a tutorial will be presented on implementing a low-cost 2.4 GHz (Bluetooth/Wi-Fi) antenna for wearable applications.
+This talk introduced the non-textile, fully-textile, and hybrid antenna designs reported for wearables and E-textile applications.
+Materials such as conductive fabrics and threads, conductive inks, and flexible circuit filaments were discussed and evaluated.
+Finally, a tutorial was presented on implementing a low-cost 2.4 GHz (Bluetooth/Wi-Fi) antenna for wearable applications.
 The antenna can be realized using off-the-shelf materials, scissors, a soldering iron and design formulas.